GoogleChrome/developer.chrome.com/site/en/blog/iframe-credentialless/index.md

 ---
 layout: 'layouts/blog-post.njk'
-title: Iframe credentialless: Easily embed iframes in COEP environments
+title: "Iframe credentialless: Easily embed iframes in COEP environments"
+description: >
-subhead: Iframe credentialless is implemented in Chrome 110.
+  Iframe credentialless is implemented in Chrome 110.
 It provides developers a way to load documents in third-party iframes using a new and ephemeral context.
 In return, they are no longer subject to the COEP embedding rules.
+  Developers using COEP can now embed third party iframes that do not use COEP themselves.
+subhead: >
+  Developers using COEP can now embed third party iframes that do not use COEP themselves.
 date: 2023-01-12
 authors:
   - arthursonzogni
-description: >
-  Iframe credentialless is implemented in Chrome 110.
-It provides developers a way to load documents in third-party iframes using a new and ephemeral context.
-In return, they are no longer subject to the COEP embedding rules.
-Developers using COEP can now embed third party iframes that do not use COEP itself.
+tags:
+  - privacy
+  - security
 ---

 Iframe credentialless is enabled by default from Chrome version 110.
 It solves the most common complaint developers working with [Cross-Origin-Embedder-Policy (COEP)](https://web.dev/security-headers/#coep) have: embedding third-party iframes that do not set COEP.